 At this time, other university events are scheduled as planned but may be adjusted

 as necessary.
-UCM will communicate about events, such as Family Weekend and Homecoming,
+UCM will communicate about events as adjustments are made.

 Will services be available, such as movies, bowling, tutoring, etc?

 Most UCM services will be available which includes, but is not limited to, movies,

 bowling, intramurals, computer labs, study rooms, tutoring services, childcare, Lee’s